🔄

 Keeping your porcelain shower sparkling is less about hard work and more about smart habits.
 Because porcelain is non-porous and resists bacteria, you don’t need to scrub it constantly.
 The easiest way to prevent buildup is to use a squeegee on the walls after each shower.
 This quick, 30-second task removes water droplets before they can dry and leave mineral deposits or soap scum.
 For daily wipe-downs, a soft microfiber cloth and plain water are usually all you need.
 This simple routine is enough to handle everyday upkeep and keep your beautiful wall panels looking their best without relying on harsh chemicals.

-How to Deep Clean Your Shower Walls
+Deep Cleaning Your Shower Walls the Right Way

 For those times when your shower needs a little extra attention, a deep clean is straightforward.
 Porcelain’s durable surface resists stains and scratches, so you can skip the heavy-duty cleaners.
 Simply mix a few drops of a pH-neutral, mild soap with warm water.
 Apply the solution with a soft cloth or sponge, gently wiping down the entire surface.
 For any stubborn spots, you can let the solution sit for a few minutes before wiping it away.
 Always rinse the walls thoroughly with clean water afterward to remove any soap residue.
 Remember to avoid abrasive scrubbers or harsh chemicals like bleach, as they can dull the slab’s finish over time.